All Episodes

 But here's to me, this is what I'm convinced of.

-So earpiece in here, wire goes around the ear, around the back of his neck, and then pops up right here and comes over here.
+Wire goes around the ear, around the back of his neck, and then pops up right here and comes over here.

 He has it clipped to his mic, and then it goes down here, feeding into whatever the source of the audio is.

-And to me, that's why when the earpiece gets shot out, that wire pulls it up and then flings this, the microphone in this direction.
+And to me, that's why when the earpiece gets shot out, that wire pulls it up and then flings this, the microphone, in this direction.

-So that's why I believe that the body armor theory is completely debunked because this is a wire to this earpiece, and once that earpiece gets yanked by what I believe is the entry, uh, again, this is my theory.
+So that's why I believe that the body armor theory is completely debunked because this is a wire to this earpiece.

 I believe it enters here, flings the earpiece, sends the wire up, and sends the microphone flying.